Baylor University names new president

 She became an associate professor in 1997 and became associate dean of graduate programs in 1998, a position she held until leaving in 2002 to join the Pepperdine faculty.

 "I chose to begin my academic career at Baylor in significant part because of Baylor's Christian mission.
 To return to Baylor to partner with the exceptional faculty, staff, students and administrators to fulfill the university's vision to be a top-tier research institution, committed to excellence in all aspects of university life, while strengthening the Christian mission is an opportunity I look forward to with enthusiasm."

 Her husband Brad played basketball at Oklahoma State from 1978 to 1982 and the couple’s daughter, Shelby, recently completed he junior season as a member of Rice University’s volleyball team.

 Brad Livingstone is dean of students and teaches history at Trinity Christian School in Fairfax, Va.

-Livingstone was among 400 candidates revised by the Presidential Search Committee, which ultimately interviewed 61 of the candidates.
+Livingstone was among 400 candidates reviewed by the Presidential Search Committee, which ultimately interviewed 61 of the candidates.